briatte/srqm/README.md

 [stat]: http://www.stata.com/

-In the setup instructions below, the `SRQM` folder is the folder that you can download from [its webpage][srqm-page] or [repository][srqm-repo].
-We call this folder the 'Teaching Pack' in class.
+In the instructions below, the `SRQM` folder is the folder that you can download from its [webpage][srqm-page] or [repository][srqm-repo].
+This folder is called the 'Teaching Pack' in class.

 [srqm-page]: http://f.briatte.org/srqm/
 [srqm-repo]: https://github.com/briatte/srqm

-If you are enrolled in our course, you will read this file and setup your computer during our first class.
+If you are enrolled in the course, you will read this file and setup your workstation during the first or second week of class.

 * * *